 I know sawdust doesn't sound the least bit appetizing, but don't worry—this only looks like wood shavings.
 It's actually a highly flavored recipe with bread crumbs from John Besh's My New Orleans, and I couldn't wait to try it with pasta.
 The crumbs easily soak up whatever tossed on them—which in this recipe included pine nuts, parmesan, dried currents, cinnamon, crushed red pepper flakes, and oregano—making for a cheap and tasty meal.

-Entries tagged with 'My New Orleans'
+'My New Orleans' on Serious Eats

 In honor of St. Joseph's Day, a feast day for the patron saint of cabinetmakers, engineers, Canada, and confectioners (which is where the sweets come in), try this recipe for St. Joseph's fig cookies.
 They're like a better, homemade version of Fig Newtons.
 The figginess is much less cloying and sticky and gets combined with a nice mix of sherry, orange, lemon, raisins, and walnuts.